oslabs-beta/podwatch/README.md

       serviceAccountName: podwatch-serviceaccount
 ```

 The PODWATCH_CUSTOM_SERVER_URL should be your endpoint to receive errors from PodWatch.
-This endpoint will be called by PodWatch with a POST request, with a request body that looks like this:
+This endpoint will be called by PodWatch with a POST request, with a request body that will be an array of the following:

 ```json
 {